 Red Stag Fulfillment

-Schedule specific pickup and receiving dates with both providers
+Schedule specific pickup and receiving dates with both providers.
+Confirm in writing.
+Inventory sitting in limbo between warehouses can’t be sold.

 Implement a phased migration to minimize risk